adobe/brackets/src/nls/README.md

 pull request which will send you an e-mail notification.

 You can make updates in the `patch-1` branch in your github fork of brackets.
+Follow the link in the notification e-mail to the pull request if you need to determine which branch to edit.
-Edits show up as a new commit, so they automatically show up in the original pull request.
-After making an update, follow the link in the notification e-mail to the pull request and add a comment such as "Changes made -- ready for another review" to notify reviewer that it's time to review the changes again.
+Saved edits show up as a new commit, so they automatically show up in the original pull request.
+After making an update, add a comment to the pull request such as "Changes made -- ready for another review" to notify reviewer that it's time to review the changes again.

 # Translation limitations